 How to set realistic goals

-Breaking your big ambitions down into smaller realistic goals will help you to get there one step at a time.
+Breaking your big ambitions down into smaller, gradual changes will help you to get there one step at a time.

 What are your goals?

-But it’s also important to have goals that include fun activities.
+But it’s also important to weave in goals that include fun activities.
 Achieving fun and pleasurable goals releases happy hormones in your brain, helping you make positive connections and motivating you to do more.

 Fun goals might include: